General Guidelines

 • Printing and distribution costs of literary materials that are not produced by a professional publisher

-• Touring outside the province of Manitoba
+• Touring* and producing outside the province of Manitoba

 • Activities that do not employ a majority of Manitoban professional artists, arts/cultural workers, or Indigenous Knowledge Keepers